This web page is provided to help maximize your residence hall experience. The information contained here will:

 The resolution further defined the on campus residency requirements to include a framework within which the colleges and universities may grant exemptions to the general regulation according to the respective university's unique academic qualities.

-The application for exemption to the on campus residence hall requirements must be made in writing to the Director of Residential Life prior to the end of the preceding semester for which it is applicable.
+The application for exemption to the on campus residence hall requirements must be made in writing to the Director of Campus Living prior to the end of the preceding semester for which it is applicable.
 The student will be notified in writing of the decision rendered by the committee.
-Forms are available in the Office of Residential Life.
+Forms are available in the Office of Campus Living.
 Any student who has applied for and has been denied an exemption to the on campus residence requirement shall have the right to appeal such decision to the proper officials in accordance with the provisions and administrative procedures for appeal authorized and established pursuant to the authority of Act 59 of 1969 (L.R.S.
 17:3101)

 - Associate Vice-President for Student Affairs

 Exemptions to the requirements of on campus residence hall living, when the residence halls are filled, will be made according to the following priority.

 - First, Undergraduate students who wish to live with a close relative, defined as grandparent, married brother or married sister.

 - Fifth, Freshmen.